msabrishami/isc-website-mjhp/markdowns/housing.md

 ### Co-Signer / Co-Sponsor

 Landlords often require co-signers when tenants have limited credit history, unstable income, or other risk factors.
 A co-signer for a lease agreement is an individual who agrees to take on financial responsibility for the lease alongside the primary tenant.
 Typically, a co-signer is someone with a stronger credit history or financial stability than the primary tenant, and their presence provides an added layer of security for the landlord in case the tenant is unable to meet their lease obligations, such as paying rent on time.
 Co-signers are legally bound to fulfill the terms of the lease, including any rent payments or damages that may arise during the lease period.
-It's important for co-signers to fully understand their obligations and potential liabilities before agreeing to co-sign a lease agreement.
+It is important for co-signers to fully understand their obligations and potential liabilities before agreeing to co-sign a lease agreement.
 If you're unable to secure a co-signer for your lease, there are a few alternatives you can consider:

 * **Offer a Larger Security Deposit:** Some landlords might be open to the idea of accepting a larger security deposit in lieu of a co-signer.
 This provides them with an extra layer of financial security in case you're unable to meet your lease obligations.
 * **Show Proof of Income:** If you have a steady and sufficient income, you can provide documentation to demonstrate your ability to pay rent on time.
 This might include pay stubs, employment verification, or tax returns.